modulocity/automationstationgame.com/_posts/devlog-26.md

 While the mission browser is super helpful for tracking your progress on a mission, it is a bit annoying to have to stop what you're doing and open the fullscreen UI panel.
 For example, if you're mining iron ore for a mission, you want to know when you have enough, but needing to open the mission browsers adds a bunch of unnecessary friction.

 To mitigate this, I made it so missions can be pinned.
-Doing so will add a little UI panel in-game that shows the steps of the current pinned mission.
+Doing so will add a little UI panel in-game that shows the progress towards each step of the current pinned mission.
 Just like the mission browser, it updates in real-time as you complete various actions.

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/IdOyADp.mp4" type="video/mp4" />